andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

 header:
   hero: Real Change Oldham **How to Apply**
 content: >-
+  Real Change Oldham exists to ensure access to cash is not barrier to people getting what they need, when they need it, if they are homeless or at risk.
-  The Real Change Oldham fund is currently fundraising so it can open to applications.
-However, Oldham is lucky to have a number of schemes that can help you now if you are homeless or in need.
+  However, Oldham is lucky to have a number of schemes that can also help with specific items or situations.

   * Job Centre Plus **Flexible Support Scheme:** anyone in receipt of benefits